 If you're ready to take a trek, all you’ll need is a comfortable pair of shoes and plenty of water.
 After that, grab a friend, a loved one or four-legged companion and go explore!
 If you’re like me, perhaps take a cold local craft beer to enjoy once you get to the top…a nice reward to accompany the breathtaking views.

-Liberty Lake.
-This one full of cottonwoods, ponderosa pines, douglas firs and cedars.
+Another favorite of many Spokanites is a 7.5-mile trek out at Liberty Lake.
+This one full of cottonwoods, ponderosa pines, Douglas firs, and cedars.
 In addition to the great views of Spokane Valley and Liberty Lake, the trail eventually levels out and reaches a gorgeous waterfall, which is a great spot for a photo-op, quick snack or resting point.
 This hike is great for summer as shade trees provide coverage to keep you cool the majority of the way.
 The climb can be tough at times, with a 2,800 ft. elevation gain, but the beauty of the trail and natural discoveries along the way will distract you from the strenuous portions.
 Also, do remember that since this is a county park, there is a two-dollar usage fee, so bring cash!